Where to find resources for family mental health in Canada

 Canadians can find their local MDSC chapter at the society’s website (see Provincial Organizations).

-The same page offers Support Links for family – for example, see ‘Related Links for Young People.’
+The MDSC offers Support Links for family – for example, see ‘Related Links for Young People.’

 Centre for Addiction and Mental Health